alundiak/worknme/README.md

 # Cons

-* Looks like not possible to embed links from guthub, gistm codepen, jsfiddle, plunkr, etc
+* Looks like not possible to embed links from github, gist, codepen, jsfiddle, plunkr, etc

 # Examples / Resources